Created by D.L. Champion

 –from a July 1938 Dime Detective blurb

-Not quite a P.I., not quite a real cop, Dime Detective favourite INSPECTOR ALLHOFF is under contract, albeit unofficially, to the NYPD.
+Not quite a P.I., not quite a cop, Dime Detective favourite INSPECTOR ALLHOFF is under contract, albeit unofficially, to the NYPD.
 He works out of a cockroach-infested dump, across the street from police headquarters, swilling coffee, refusing to leave the apartment.
 And he’d prefer it that way.
 He’d rather work independently of the department, ever since he lost both his legs while leading a botched raid.

 Rather than lose a brilliant, if arrogant, detective, the commissioner has set up Allhoff as kind of free-roving, unofficial homicide inspector, and assigned two other policemen to do his legwork for him.

 And there’s the rub: one of the officers assigned to Allhoff is the rookie responsible for the screwed-up raid.
 Allhoff, seething with bitterness and resentment (and possibly no longer even stable), delights in tormenting young Battersly, who’s already wracked with guilt.
 And the other officer, Simmonds, an older man riding out his pension, is forced to bear witness to Allhoff’s nasty psychological warfare.

 What seems at first glance to be a rather mean-spirited variation on Nero Wolfe turns out to be an amazing psychological study of possibly the world’s first “sadomasochistic detective team.”
 There were twenty-nine stories in the series in all, regularly published in the pages of Dime Detective from about 1938 until 1946, and despite the rather disturbing relationship between the lead characters, the stories are, amazingly, a blast to read, and some of them are a downright hoot.